Super Mario RPG: Development

-When Nintendo of America received a 60% complete version in November, the staff were surprised at the inclusion of an RPG battle system.
+When Nintendo of America received a 60% complete version of the game in November, its staff was surprised at the inclusion of an RPG battle system.
 The battle screens, using pre-rendered sprites as in the rest of the game, included attack animations of equipped weapons.
 In December, further development and improvements to the gameplay delayed the translation of the game.
 For example, the Chancellor, who was named the Mushroom Retainer in Japan, was called the "Minister" in North America.
-Plans continued through February for the North American version, changing the release date forecast from winter to spring.
+Plans continued through February 1996 for the North American version, with the release date being pushed back from winter to spring.

-The game's soundtrack was composed by Yoko Shimomura, who incorporated arrangements by Koji Kondo from Super Mario Bros., and three tracks by Nobuo Uematsu from Final Fantasy IV.
-She regards the Super Mario RPG score as one of the turning points in her career as a composer.
-The music from the game was released as a two-disc soundtrack album in Japan by NTT Publishing on March 25, 1996, titled Super Mario RPG Original Sound Version.
+The game's soundtrack was composed by Yoko Shimomura, who incorporated arrangements of music by Koji Kondo from Super Mario Bros., and three tracks by Nobuo Uematsu from Final Fantasy IV.
+Shimomura regards the Super Mario RPG score as one of the turning points in her career.
+On March 25, 1996, NTT Publishing released a two-disc soundtrack album, Super Mario RPG Original Sound Version.

 Super Mario RPG: Legend of the Seven Stars is one of only seven SNES games released outside Japan to use the Nintendo SA-1 chip.
-Compared with standard SNES games, the additional microprocessor allows these features: higher clock speeds; faster access to the random-access memory (RAM); greater memory mapping capabilities, data storage, and compression; new direct memory access (DMA) modes, such as bitmap to bit plane transfer; and built-in CIC lockout for piracy protection and regional marketing control.
-It was not released in the PAL region; Nintendo representatives cited the need to optimize the game for PAL televisions and translate it into multiple languages.
+Compared with standard SNES games, the additional microprocessor allows higher clock speeds; faster access to the random-access memory (RAM); greater memory mapping capabilities, data storage, and compression; new direct memory access (DMA) modes, such as bitmap to bit plane transfer; and built-in CIC lockout for piracy protection and regional marketing control.
+The game was originally not released in PAL regions, as Nintendo representatives cited the need to optimize the game for PAL televisions and translate it into multiple languages.